Blohm & Voss BV 138 Seedrache: Variants

-Many German aircraft had Umbau sets available for modifications in the field.
-For the BV 138 there was an Umbau set for adding a bomb rack under the port wing.
-With such an Umbau the bomb payload could be doubled.
-As per German nomenclature, such aircraft held a suffix '/U'.
-A BV 138 C-1 aircraft with the Umbau modification would become BV 138 C-1/U1.

 Surviving aircraft

 No complete BV 138s remain in existence.
 However, the wreck of one aircraft, sunk after the war in a British air show, was raised from the seabed of the Øresund Sound in 2000, and is on display at the Danish Technical Museum in Helsingør.

+In 2012, the wreck of a BV 138 was discovered in Lake Siutghiol at a depth of 5 m by two divers, and initially thought to be a Savoia-Marchetti S.55.
+The wreck, together with that of a He 114 also discovered there, were recovered by Romanian Navy divers in October of the same year.
+The wrecks are stored at the National Museum of the Romanian Navy in Constanța.

 In June 2013, a vessel from the Norwegian Geological Survey filmed a Blohm & Voss BV 138 at a depth of 35 m in Porsangerfjorden, Norway, not far from the WWII German seaplane harbour in Indre Billefjord.

 Another wreckage of a BV 138 was identified by the Norwegian Mapping and Cadastre Authority on the seabed near Svalbard in 2022.